jesus9710/Histopathologic-Cancer-Detection/Docs/configuration.md

 ### Swa

 - **SWA_enable** : boolean value indicating whether the model will be trained using a stochastic weighted mean technique (SWA).
-SWA does not support cross validation ensemble &nbsp;&nbsp;&nbsp; `for training`
+SWA does not support cross validation ensemble.
+To save time, the training history will not be updated while SWA is active. &nbsp;&nbsp;&nbsp; `for training`
 - **SWA_lr** : learning rate during SWA training &nbsp;&nbsp;&nbsp; `for training`
 - **SWA_start** : epoch from which the SWA training will begin &nbsp;&nbsp;&nbsp; `for training`